dianapaula19/IntroductionToRobotics/MatrixGame/README.md

 2. **HighScore**, the high score will be displayed when this option is chosen.
 3. **Setup**, there are two settings available:
    - setting the level of difficulty
-   - setting the speed of Kaneda's motorcycle
+   - setting the speed of the ball
 4. **Info**, when this option is chosen, the credits will be displayed